turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 You can read more about the commands available in Hub's [documentation](https://github.com/github/hub#commands), but for now we're going to be using the `create` command.

 Hub will help us create a relationship to our remote repository.
-Before we do that, though, let's check whether we currently have any remote relationships defined.
+Before we do that, though, let's check whether we currently have any remote relationships defined. -->

+Make sure you're in the `intro_git` directory we created earlier and let's check whether we currently have any remote relationships defined.

 ```
 git remote -v